NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 To create polygons, click with the left mouse button on points to be added.
-When clicking close to the starting point, the polygon becomes closed and a new one can be drawn.
+When clicking close to the starting point, the polygon becomes closed and and a new one can be drawn.
 A single point can be drawn by clicking twice in the same location.
 To draw a segment, click on its starting point, ending point, and then its starting point again.
+*One must return to the starting point for the polygon to be recorded.*

 The resulting shapes can be saved from the right-click menu as shapefiles or in plain text.
 The shapefile specification prohibits having a mix of points,